In this series:

 Baste in place.

-Cut a piece of wool the same size as your punch project.
+Cut a piece of felted wool the same size as your punch project.

 You will also need a strip of wool long enough